MediaComem/docker-brownbag/README.md

   * `ls -la /` and `docker run --rm ubuntu ls -la /`, which will show you all files at the root of your file system, and all files at the root of the container's file system, respectively.
-  * `bash --version` and `docker run --rm ubuntu bash --version`, which will show you that the Bash shell in the image is (probably) not the same as your machine's.
+  * `bash --version` and `docker run --rm ubuntu bash --version`, which will show you that the Bash shell on your machine is (probably) not the exact same version as the one in the image.
   * `uname -a` and `docker run --rm ubuntu uname -a`, which will show you your machine's operating system and the container's, respectively.
 * **Network isolation:** a container doesn't get privileged access to the sockets or interfaces of